Tremolo333/ASU-simpy/README.md

 V5.2 implemented controllable/uncontrollable sampling, updated streamlit file and source code. added the checkbox. error fixed with bed utilisation calculation as the formula was incorrect, n_beds wasn't referred to properly within a class. fixed pts admitted within 4 hours calculation
 V6.0 added warm-up auditor
 V6.1 calculated warm-up period, all metrics are now calculated only after the warm-up
 V6.2 estimated number of replications needed to achive 0.05 p-value for final results, but only for 2 basic metrics - mean bed waiting time and bed utilisation
+V6.3 warm_up parameter passed to scenario class, now it's taken into account properly

 ## TO DO: